 - Use only fresh fuel when filling the lawn mower fuel tank and add a fuel stabilizer to help maintain the quality of that fuel.

 As fuel is consumed by the lawn mower engine, the level of fuel in the tank lowers and the empty portion of the tank is filled with air.
 There are small vent holes in the fuel tank cap to allow air to enter the tank for this purpose.
-However, if these holes become blocked by debris, a vacuum will be created that can cause the engine to stall.
+However, if these holes become blocked by debris, a vacuum will be created that can cause the engine to stall and die.
 While you can attempt to clear out the vent holes, it’s probably easier to simply replace the old fuel cap with a new one.

 - Remove the ignition coil wire and boot from the spark plug.